Consultation has concluded.

 As part of the Greater Western Sydney region, Erskine Park is located 42 kilometres west of the Sydney central business district and is approximately 20 kilometres from both the Penrith and Parramatta CBD’s.
 It's a thriving established community that provides an abundance of parks, excellent transport links and amenities.

 Penrith City Council has combined its extensive experience in urban planning and design to rejuvenate underutilised public open space reserves into vibrant new residential places to grow the Erskine Park community.
+This exciting opportunity will feature approximately fourteen residential lots.

 Public Open Space Transformation